Jesulayomy/d_basics/README.md

     <p>Then install django using pip </p>
     <code>pip install django</code> <br />
     <li>Starting the application</li>
-    <p>After installing, you can start the project in the current directory with:</p>
+    <p>After installing, you can start a project in the current directory with:</p>
     <code>django-admin startproject mysite . </code>
     <p>Once the project is started, you can create migrations, start an app, add views and urls, create templates and static files, and run the server.</p>
     <code>python manage.py migrate</code> <br />